adobe/asset-share-commons/_pages/development/guide/index.md

 1. **Name** - identifies the Computed Property via a ValueMap
 2. **Label** - a human friendly label, used for data source drop downs
 3. **Type** - a classification of the computed property.
 Valid types are `metadata`, `rendition`, `url`.
 This is used by data sources to filter which computed properties are shown to a user.
-A computed property can have multiple types.
+A computed property can have multiple types, and custom types can be added.

 Using the new OSGi annotations we can add an ObjectClassDefinition which will expose the Label and Types as an OSGi Configuration.
 We will also add a configuration for Days which will determine the period in which an asset is considered "New" or "Updated", as well as a configurable text for New and Updated labels.